fnagel/t3extblog/Documentation/AdministratorManual/Index.rst

 Archive
 ^^^^^^^

-This plugin displays a list of your blog posts, nested by month and sorted by date.
+This plugin displays a list of your blog posts filtered by year, nested by month and sorted by date.

 .. figure:: ../Images/AdministratorManual/archive.png
 	:alt: Archive